kanidm/kanidm/book/src/evaluation_quickstart.md

 ## Create your configuration

 Create `server.toml`.
-The important parts are the `domain` and `origin`.
-For this example, if you use `localhost` and `https://localhost:8443` this will match later commands.
+The important parts you need to review and change are the `domain` and `origin` values.
+For this example, if you use `domain = localhost` and `origin = https://localhost` this will match commands later in the book.
+If you are using a different domain, you should change these values to match your environment.

 ```toml
 {{#rustdoc_include ../../examples/server_container.toml}}